 - No additional cost for analytics data collection – yes it is totally free of cost.

 - Unlimited data collection – can collect up to 500 unique events.

 - Crucial events’ data collection is done automatically.
 This includes events like App installs, App uninstalls, In-app purchases, App updates, etc.

-Firebase Analytics Limitations: Our wishlist for Firebase Analytics & a few basic work arounds to overcome the limitations and achieving better reporting
+Firebase Analytics Limitations: Our wishlist for Firebase Analytics & a few basic workarounds to overcome the limitations and achieve better reporting

 - Restricted Reporting :